Aditya870907/ImageGeneration/readme.md

 - PyTorch with CUDA support
 - FastAPI
 - Diffusers
-- All dependencies listed in requirements.txt
+- Additional dependencies in requirements.txt

 ### Starting the Server
 ```bash